elk-audio/elk-docs/docs/html/_sources/documents/getting_started_with_development_kit_software.md.txt

 If you want to do more on your synthesizer instance, e.g. changing some run-time parameters, SUSHI exposes everything that you need using both OSC or gRPC APIs.

-Using the gRPC API gives you the greater flexibility and performance but it's more of advanced topic, covered in its [dedicated section](sushi_control_grpc.md).
+Using the gRPC API gives you the greater flexibility and performance but as that is it's a more of advanced topic, it’s covered in a [dedicated section](sushi_control_grpc.md).

-For OSC, we prepared some configuration files that can be used with popular applications in our [elk-examples repository](https://github.com/elk-audio/elk-examples/tree/master/mda-jx10-vst3).
+For OSC, we've prepared some configuration files that can be used with popular applications in our [elk-examples repository](https://github.com/elk-audio/elk-examples/tree/master/mda-jx10-vst3).

 ### Control MDA JX10 VST3 plugin with Open Stage Control